 Furthering, Minecraft can quickly be rendered unplayable for insane tick speeds.
-The only way to reset the tick speed back to what it was is the solution if you encounter any stutters, glitches, lags, or crashes in the game after changing your game’s Tick Speed.
+The only way to reset the tick speed back to what it was is if you encounter any stutters, glitches, lags, or crashes after changing your game’s Tick Speed.

 Ultimately, the above-written guide will help you change, check, and reset tick speed in your Minecraft game.
 We recommend backing up your game data before modifying tick speeds, as they are a gamble and can result in frequent game crashes.

 Under the listed cheats from official Minecraft channels, modified tick speeds are also considered cheating and can result in banned accounts from competitive matches.